 I use the estimated model to predict the effect on lifetime savings of a typical auto-enrollment policy of 3% of salary adopted by all employers.
-This is the most common default contribution rate in U.S. 401(k) plans (Plan Sponsor Council of America, 2018).
+This is the most common default contribution rate in U.S. 401(k) plans (Arnoud et al., 2021).
 I find that auto-enrollment's effect on lifetime savings is small for most people, but the policy increases wealth accumulation at the bottom of the lifetime earnings distribution.
-Furthermore, in line with the empirical evidence from Chetty et al. (2014) and Beshears et al. (2018), I find limited crowd-out of liquid savings by the auto-enrollment policy.
-I explore a richer set of policy counterfactuals with a default contribution rate of 6% or 10% of income in Appendix C.2.
+Furthermore, in line with the empirical evidence from Chetty et al. (2014) and Beshears et al. (2021), I find modest crowd-out of liquid savings (or increase in insecured debt) generated by the auto-enrollment policy.
+I explore a richer set of policy counterfactuals with a default contribution rate of 6% or 10% of income in Appendix C.3.

 Model simulation.
 I simulate the long-term effect of a typical auto-enrollment policy at 3% of income if it were adopted by all employers.
 I assume that the matching formula is the same in all jobs (i.e. a 50% match for contributions up to 6% of salary, with immediate vesting).
 I define lifetime earnings as the sum of all labor income and unemployment benefits earned between the ages of 22 and 65.
-I measure the autoenrollment effect on wealth as the difference between each individual's savings under the auto-enrollment policy and the same individual's savings under an opt-in regime.
+I measure the auto-enrollment effect on wealth as the difference between each simulated individual's savings under the universal auto-enrollment policy and the same simulated individual's savings under an opt-in regime.
 Figure 7 shows the percent change in total wealth at retirement, defined as the sum of liquid and retirement assets at the age of 65, for each decile of lifetime earnings.
 Figure 8 shows the change in liquid assets, DC pension assets, and total wealth created by the policy throughout the lifecycle for individuals in different quintiles of lifetime earnings.

 Auto-enrollment effect on lifetime savings is small for most.
-For the majority of people, the autoenrollment effect on wealth is small: wealth at retirement is changed by less than 2% for the top 7 deciles of lifetime earnings.
+For the majority of people, the auto-enrollment effect on wealth is small: wealth at retirement is changed by less than 2% for the top 7 deciles of lifetime earnings.
 Furthermore, an auto-enrollment policy at 3% of salary reduces wealth at retirement for individuals in the top two deciles of lifetime earnings (Figure 7).
 This is because many high-income workers contribute above 3% in the opt-in regime, but stay at the 3% default under auto-enrollment.
 However, it is important to note that this effect is small: total wealth at age 65 is reduced by less than 1% for individuals in the top two decile of lifetime earnings.